Deploy with Git

 Within the [template]

-section in that file, you can set two directives:
+, you can set two directives:

 A list of incoming hooks for the users site.
 This is very useful if you want to allow a third party service to control when to deploy the site.
 This is what headless CMS services like Contentful and DatoCMS do.
 Users can give those providers the address Netlify generates for their specific incoming requests.